 is protected by international copyright laws without limitation.
 These Terms and the relationship between you and the Producers are governed by British law.
 These Terms remain in full force and effect in perpetuity.

 For this virtual performance to come into being, therefore, required not only multiple laws to be in effect, but also multiple further documents, including Articles of Incorporation for Musical Productions, Ltd., Eric Whitacre, Inc., and so forth.
-Such documents, as should by now be clear, provided the framework of trust that was needed in order to allow a performace – both act and product – of the given sort to be created.
+Such documents, as should by now be clear, provided the framework of trust that was needed in order to allow a performance – both act and product – of the given sort to be created.

 Conclusion